lrusso/WebToApp/README.md

 # Web To App

-Examples of how to port a Web or HTML5 game to a native Android or Mac App.
+Examples of how to port a Web or HTML5 game to a native Android or Mac OS X App.

 ## How does it work